SamuelPolgar/DSA/README.md

 > #include <iostream> == include the iostream file (which has the cout command)
 > int main() {..} == C++ main method, running automatically
 > std::cout <<""; prints contents within the quotation marks ""
+> std is the namespace. :: is the scope operator. std::cout tells the compiler to cout the identifier in the std namespace
 > return 0 ends the program

 ```